jackie-dai/Vault-of-Knowledge/Lecture 3 - ML Mechanics.md

 ![[Pasted image 20250904144904.png]]
 to obtain the new feature z with zero mean and unit variance

-Encoding image (we will do this in )
+Encoding image (we will do this in the homework)